RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Experimental Results

 \subsubsection{Performance Measurement}

-In order to evaluate the performance of the trained classifiers, we analyzed the following elements:
+In order to evaluate the performance of the trained classifiers, the following elements are analyzed:

-where $TP$, $TN$, $FP$, $FN$ are the true positive, true negative, false positive, and false negative counts.
-The $\mathcal{F}_2$ score~\cite{Rijsbergen:1979:IR:539927} is an harmonic average of precision and recall promoting high recall, i.e., a low number of false negatives.
+where $\mathit{TP}$, $\mathit{TN}$, $\mathit{FP}$, $\mathit{FN}$ are the true positive, true negative, false positive, and false negative counts.
+The $\mathcal{F}_2$ score~\cite{Rijsbergen:1979:IR:539927} is an harmonic average of \textit{precision} and \textit{recall} which promotes high \textit{recall}, i.e., a low number of false negatives.

-Tests were performed on 25 test sets per type: 25 sets for the wrench images and 25 for the valve images.
-Every test set was obtained by randomly splitting the corresponding dataset into two sub-parts: the 70\% of the dataset was used as training set and the remaining 30\% as test set.
-Table~\ref{tbl:classifiers_performance} shows the obtained results.
-The wrench classifier is characterized by a good performance: a high precision (97.0\%) and an high recall (93.6\%) let achieve a $\mathcal{F}_2$ score of 94.3\%.
-Also the valve classifier has good performance: it is characterized by a precision of 98.2\% and a recall of 94.1\%, reflecting a $\mathcal{F}_2$ score of 94.9\%.
-We applied the same procedure to the 255 wrench samples and the 40 valve samples collected during the Challenge.
-Table~\ref{tbl:classifiers_challenge} shows the obtained results.
-The wrench classifier has a true positive rate of 100\% and a false positive rate of 0\%.
-With respect to the valve classifier, we observed a true positive rate of 90\% and a false positive rate of 10\%.
+The evaluation has been performed on both specific test sets and data collected during the Challenge.
+They include 25 test sets for the wrench images and 25 test sets for the valve images, obtained by randomly splitting the corresponding dataset into a 70\% used for training and a 30\% used for test.
+As depicted in Table~\ref{tbl:classifiers_performance}, tests performed on these test sets show that the wrench classifier is characterized by a high precision (97.0\%) and an high recall (93.6\%), which let achieve a $\mathcal{F}_2$ score of 94.3\%.
+The valve classifier, instead, is characterized by a precision of 98.2\% and a recall of 94.1\%, reflecting a $\mathcal{F}_2$ score of 94.9\%.
+Table~\ref{tbl:classifiers_challenge} shows the performance of the classifiers when applied to the 255 wrench samples and the 40 valve samples collected during the Challenge.
+In this case, the wrench classifier has a true positive rate of 100\% and a false positive rate of 0\%.
+With respect to the valve classifier, a true positive rate of 90\% and a false positive rate of 10\% are observed.